Echelon133/Write-ups/Nanomites.md

 ### The parent's process path of execution

-We are going to start with reversing the parent's process path of execution.

 First thing that happens here is a call to **waitpid** function that has three arguments: the child process *pid*, an address of a *wstatus* variable (for storing the status information of the child process) and 0 (meaning that no additional options were chosen).

 The **waitpid** suspends execution of the calling process (it blocks the parent process) until the process with *pid* given as an argument to this function changes its state.

-In this case we can clearly see, that the parent process has a loop that constantly blocks its execution, waiting for signals caused by **int3** instructions of the child process.
+In this case we can clearly see that the parent process has a loop that constantly blocks its execution, waiting for signals caused by **int3** instructions of the child process.
 This signal stops the execution of the child process and wakes the parent process, which checks the status of the child process stored in *wstatus* variable.

 ![PROCEED_EXECUTION_DECOMPILE2](https://github.com/Echelon133/Write-ups/blob/master/screens/Nanomites/PROCEED_EXECUTION_DECOMPILE2.png)